tatiananantes/skills-workshops/test_driven_development/mocking_1/COACH_INSTRUCTIONS.md

 ## Main (40 minutes)

-Students should isolate the unit tests that are unisolated in `spec`.
+Students should isolate the unit tests that are un-isolated in `spec`.
 The tests should still pass.

 ## Plenary (10 minutes)